shakfu/py-js/source/py/notes/cython.md

 2. If the pxd is not named as the pyx file then all references the c-name have to be qualified but then it is possible to redefine the c-name in python 'def'

 Note: with (2), you have to close Max to reload c api otherwise it will read as None.
 (1) needs to be tested for the same behaviour

+## Why Extension Types

+From the cython docs:

+There are two kinds of function definition in Cython:

+1. Python functions are defined using the def statement, as in Python.
+   They take Python objects as parameters and return Python objects.

+2. C functions are defined using the new cdef statement.
+   They take either Python objects or C values as parameters, and can return either Python objects or C values.

+Because of this limitation, you can use extension types to wrap arbitrary C data structures and provide a Python-like interface to them.